craigfrancis/framework/framework/0.1/doc/system/uploading.md

 	/app/library/setup/install.sh

-These rarley need todo anything though.
+These rarely need to do anything though.

 For example, the path for /a/files/ is usually setup though the Apache config... but if not, you could create a symlink: